FAQ for UK and overseas visitors.

 Are there special discounts for groups coming to the show?

-No. The cost of daily admission is £10.00, which, considering what is on offer, is very good value for a day’s entertainment.
-If you want even better value for your money, why not become a member of the National Honey Show? at £15.00 via the Membership Subscription page.
-Payment taken by PayPal or debit/credit cards or print out an application form and pay by bank transfer.
+No. The cost of daily admission is £15.00 which you can purchase on the day.
+Considering what is on offer, is very good value for a day’s entertainment.
+If you want even better value for your money, why not become a member of the National Honey Show? at £25.00 via the Membership Subscription page.
+Payment taken by debit/credit cards or print out an application form and pay by bank transfer.
 This will give you admission for all the three days, entitle you to a copy of the schedule, and allow you to vote at the National Council.

 Do I have to pay to visit the trade show?

 Yes.
-Your entry fee (Membership £15 for all three days or Day Visitor £10.
+Your entry fee is included with Membership £25 for all three days or Day Visitor pass at £15 which you purchase at the show.
 Accompanied children under 16 free of charge) covers admission to the competitive classes exhibition, the trade / educational show and lectures.
-The trade / educational show is open: Thursday 12 to 6pm, Friday 9am to 6pm and Saturday 9am to 4.30pm.
+The trade / educational show is open: Thursday 12 to 6pm, Friday 9am to 6pm and Saturday 8.30am to 4.30pm.